Deafness in Ireland: St Mary's School for Deaf Girls

-St. Joseph's School for Deaf Boys
+St Joseph's School for Deaf Boys

-Founded in 1857, their goal is to provide a safe, supportive, and educational place while meeting the needs of students.
-Eventually they hope to make independent and responsive citizens.
-St. Joseph's School for Deaf Boys Primary educates students ranging from four to fourteen years old.
+Founded in 1857, the school's goal is to provide a safe, supportive, and educational place while meeting the needs of students, whom they hope to make independent and responsive citizens.
+St Joseph's School for Deaf Boys Primary educates students ranging from four to fourteen years old.
 They follow the National Curriculum similarly to mainstream schools while supplying Speech and Language Therapy.
-For secondary students, they will attend St. Joseph's Secondary School for Deaf Boys where Junior Certificates and Leaving Certificates are offered.
-Services provided at the school include an Audiologist, a Speech and Language Therapist, a Career Counselor, a Home and School Liaison, and a Psychologist.
-In addition, teachers at St. Joseph's Secondary School for Deaf Boys are experienced in deaf or special education.
+For secondary students, they will attend St Joseph's Secondary School for Deaf Boys where Junior Certificates and Leaving Certificates are offered.
+Services provided at the school include an audiologist, a speech and language therapist, a career counselor, a home and school liaison, and a psychologist.
+In addition, teachers at St Joseph's Secondary School for Deaf Boys are experienced in deaf or special education.
 Students attending learn both in signed and spoken environments to work on language development.

 Midwest School for the Deaf

 Beginning in 1979, the Midwest School for the Deaf was founded through fundraising from the Parent's Association to create more accessible education for DHH children.
 The school's primary classes range from four to seven students per classes to maintain a low pupil to teacher ratio.
 In addition, every student receives a Student Support Plan created by all stakeholders such as the student, teachers, parents, psychologists, Speech and Language therapists, and more.
 The Midwest School for the Deaf also prioritizes providing opportunities in the community for students in aims of adjoining mainstream schools.
 In primary school, student's are taught ISL.
 There are a number of programs for secondary students at Midwest School for the Deaf, and some even involve college courses at Limerick College of Further Education.